insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

                                 server_type="pooled",
                                 cclass="MYAPP")

-**DRCP Connection Class Names**
+**DRCP Connection Classes**

 The best practice is to specify a ``cclass`` class name when creating a python-oracledb connection pool.
 This user-chosen name provides some partitioning of DRCP session memory so reuse is limited to similar applications.
-It provides maximum pool sharing if multiple application processes are started.
+It provides maximum pool sharing if multiple application processes are started and use the same class name.
 A class name also allows better DRCP usage tracking in the database.
 In the database monitoring views, the class name shown will be the value specified in the application prefixed with the user name.

-If ``cclass`` was not specified during pool creation, then the python-oracledb Thin mode generates a unique connection class with the prefix "DPY" while the Thick mode generates a unique connection class with the prefix "OCI".
+If ``cclass`` was not specified during pool creation, then python-oracledb Thin mode generates a unique connection class with the prefix "DPY" while python-oracledb Thick mode generates a unique connection class with the prefix "OCI".

-To create a connection pool requesting a DRCP pooled server and specifying a class name, you can call:
+To create a connection pool requesting DRCP pooled servers be used, and specifying a class name, you can call:

 .. code-block:: python